 - Choose grass seed.
 Calculate the square footage of the area you need to cover (Area = length x depth, minus buildings, driveways and gardens) and follow package requirements and these guidelines from The Home Depot Community experts.

 - Prep the site.
 Remove debris and large rocks.
-With the tiller, turn the soil to a depth of 2-4 inches.
+With the tiller, turn the soil to a depth of 2 to 4 inches.
 Use a landscape rake to remove any small rocks and to level the soil.

 - Spread and tamp the seed.
-The experts at Vigoro recommend incorporating seed and fertilizer into the soil 1/3-1/2 inch and raking very lightly.
+The experts at Vigoro recommend incorporating seed and fertilizer into the soil about a 1/2 inch and raking very lightly.
 Check the package directions to determine how thick to sow the seed.

 Mow Your Growing Lawn